HewlettPackard/hpegl-metal-os-windows-iso/README.md

 Autounattend-2022.xml | Autounattend file that will be selected when you are building Windows Server 2022 Main.ps1 | Makes the necessary modifications to a new ISO, and then creates a YAML file for it to be used by Bare Metal.
-Get-ADK.ps1 | A basic script to retrieve the Windows ADK and WinPE add-on packages glm-cloudbaseinit-setup.ps1.template.dos | This is the cloud-init template file that Bare Metal will use to setup cloud-init to run on the 1st boot. glm_finisher.ps1.template.dos | This is the Bare Metal finisher script that installs just before the final reboot. glm-meta-data.template.dos | A go template file to be used for Bare Metal Consumption. glm-network-config.template.dos | A go template file used to setup networking configuration for Bare Metal glm-user-data.template.dos | A template file used to populate user date for Bare Metal.
-This is where you can specify more users to create and commands to run at the end of CloudBase-Init's execution. glm-windowsexporter-setup.ps1.template.dos | A template file used for the Windows Exporter configuration.
+Get-ADK.ps1 | A basic script to retrieve the Windows ADK and WinPE add-on packages glm-cloudbaseinit-setup.ps1.template.dos | This is the cloud-init template file that Bare Metal will use to setup cloud-init to run on the 1st boot.
+This is where you can create more files in CloudBase-Init's LocalScripts directory to be executed after installation. glm_finisher.ps1.template.dos | This is the Bare Metal finisher script that installs just before the final reboot. glm-meta-data.template.dos | A go template file to be used for Bare Metal Consumption. glm-network-config.template.dos | A go template file used to setup networking configuration for Bare Metal glm-user-data.template.dos | A template file used to populate user date for Bare Metal.
+This is where you can specify more users to create and commands to run at the end of CloudBase-Init's execution. glm-user-data.template.dos | A template file used to populate user date for Bare Metal.
 Install-ADK.ps1 | A basic script to install ADK & ADK-PE SetupComplete.cmd | A command that will run on the first official boot, installing things that need the complete OS to be installed.
 This is run before CloudBase-Init so users and networking is not set up yet
 Test.ps1 | This is the PowerShell script to test that the uploaded ISO matches the definition